-Many studies have focused on assessing the role of estrogens deficiency that plays the major role in the onset of postmenopausal osteoporosis (16, 17, 18, 19).
-Estrogen receptors have been detected in bone cells (Both in osteoblast and osteoclasts (20, 21, 22) suggesting the direct action of estrogens on these bone cells.
+Many studies have focused on assessing the role of estrogens deficiency that plays the major role in the onset of postmenopausal osteoporosis (16, 17, 18,19).
+Estrogen receptor has been detected in bone cells (Both in osteoblast and osteoclasts (20, 21, 22) suggesting the direct action of estrogens on these bone cells.
 Several studies have shown that estrogens can modulate bone cell physiology in vitro by direct estrogen receptor mediated mechanism (23, 24, 25).
 This evidence implicates a direct effect of estrogen on skeleton and alternatively on bone tissue turnover.
 Natural estrogens such as estradiol were shown to induce permanent changes in the skeleton of adult animals when given as long term treatment (16, 25, 26, 27).
 Additionally phyto-estrogens which are widely present in our environment seem to have some modulatory effect on bone cells in vitro (28).

 The question whether the plant Cissus quadrangularis, which is proved to contain phyto-estrogens will increase the bone mass during fetal growth is not addressed.
-Accordingly the objective of the present study was to evaluate the effect of alcoholic extract of Cissus quadrangularis on the intrauterine growth cortical bone,trabeculae in long bones of neonatal rat pups.
+Accordingly the objective of the present study was to evaluate the effect of alcoholic extract of Cissus quadrangularis on the intrauterine growth of long and flat bones in rats.